Adam-Gladstone/XAMLCodeManager/README.md

 The solution consists of four projects:

-CodeManager	this is the main UI
+- CodeManager: this is the main UI
-CodeManager.Core	this defines the model and data services CodeManager.Tests.MSTest	test suite for the core functionality FileUtility	utility console application for generating XAML code snippets files
+- CodeManager.Core: this defines the (XAML template) model and the (XAML template) data services
+- CodeManager.Tests.MSTest: test suite for the core functionality
+- FileUtility: utility console application for generating XAML code snippet files

+The CodeManager solution was generated using the Windows Community Toolkit template.
+The main components that were selected are the menu bar (for navigation), MVVM for the overall architecture, and a settings page.

+The design with a (master) list view in the left hand pane and a details view on the right is taken from the excellent article *"Building a Master-Detail page with WinUI 3 and MVVM"* on **XAML Brewer** (https://xamlbrewer.wordpress.com/2022/02/07/building-a-master-detail-page-with-winui-3-and-mvvm/).

 ### Prerequisites